Shaherin/Swarm_Intelligence/README.md

 The results will be compared to those in the original paper, as well as other solutions to the SMS problem.<br />
 This repository contains the Codeblocks Project(C++), and articles related to the work.

 Credit to M.E.
-O'Neill for providing an alternative to allow non-deterministic RNG for gcc on Windows. <br />
+O'Neill for providing an alternative to allow non-deterministic RNG for gcc on Windows, bypassing the random_device "bug". <br />
 http://www.pcg-random.org/blog/ <br />
 https://www.reddit.com/r/cpp/comments/34yqxa/announcing_randutils_a_single_portable/ <br />